Use External Signers for Upload Payments

 ```

-`address` is only present when `store_data_map` is `true`; that path uses the daemon's own wallet to store the DataMap. `data_map_address` is only present when the upload was prepared with `visibility:"public"` — it is the network address of the DataMap chunk whose payment was included in the same external-signer batch.
+`address` is only present when `store_data_map` is `true`; that path stores the DataMap through `antd`'s configured wallet.
+Use it only when `antd` has a wallet key. `data_map_address` is only present when the upload was prepared with `visibility:"public"`; it is the Autonomi Network address of the DataMap chunk whose payment was included in the same external-signer batch.

 ### 5. Use SDK helpers when available